lsawade/ph5py-testing/README.md

 Note that we do not need `MPI` here.
 Also, for `h5dump` to work it needs to know where `LibLZF` is.

+`h5py_test.py` started very small but has eveolved a lot to test a bunch of things.
+This includes structure of the chunks, compression, quantization, and serial vs. parallel I/O, all of which are controlled at the top of the file in form of lists.